-The initiative, developed by FARE, also provides an opportunity to strut teal-tinged creativity.
-Our editors scoured through many teal pumpkin online posts to arrive at a list of 10 wonderful and varied designs.
-From glitter to ribbons, from sweet to monstrous looks, we hope you enjoy – and find inspiration for our own pumpkin.
+The initiative, now promoted by numerous allergy organizations, also provides an opportunity to strut teal-tinged creativity.
+Our editors scrolled through many teal pumpkin online posts to arrive at a list of 10 wonderful and varied designs.
+From glitter to ribbons, from sweet to monstrous looks, we hope you enjoy – and find inspiration for our own pumpkin this Halloween.

 To understand the immense impact of this project for the food allergy community, we asked our designers: “What does The Teal Pumpkin Project mean to you?”
 Their answers are as inspired as their carving and decorating.

 1. Touch of Gold by Allison Purvis